Zhaoshan-Duan/FlixsterApp/README.md

 - [ ] Use Glide to load and display at least one image per entry
 - [ ] Click on an entry to view specific details about that entry using Intents

 Optional:
 - [x] Improve and customize the user interface through styling and coloring
-- [ ] Implement orientation responsivity
-  - App should neatly arrange data in both landscape and portrait mode
+- [x] Implement orientation responsivity: App neatly arranges data in both landscape and portrait mode
 - [x] Implement Glide to display placeholder graphics during loading
 - [ ] Add another API call and RecyclerView that lets the user interact with different data.
 - [ ] Add rounded corners to the images using the Glide transformations